acumos/on-boarding/docs/user-guide.rst

 You can use the onboarding client to onboard your model bundle by CLI (Command line interface) thanks to a push() function Whatever the acumos client  you used, you will prompt to provide your credentials in this way : "your_acumos_login":"your_api_token".
 Your api token can be retrieved in the acumos portal, after authentication, in your acumos settings.
-After a successful CLI onboarding the message response will display the acumos Docker URI that can be used to load the docker image model in your local
+After a successful CLI onboarding with Micro-service creation, the message response will display the acumos Docker URI that can be used to load the docker image model in your local Docker registry.
-Docker registry.

 Please refer to the following user guide :